Every City in the USA

 City · TX · #4 nationally

-Houston, Texas had 2,397,315 residents as of July 1, 2025 (U.S. Census Bureau Vintage 2025), ranking #4 nationally and #1 in Texas. cost of living runs 1.4% below the U.S. average (BEA RPP 2024); a family of four needs roughly $91,197/yr to break even (2025 modeled).
+Houston, Texas population is 2,397,315 as of July 1, 2025 (U.S. Census Bureau Vintage 2025 estimate), ranking #4 nationally and #1 in Texas.
+Cost of living runs 1.4% below the U.S. average (BEA RPP 2024); a family of four needs roughly $91,197/yr to break even (2025 modeled).
 This profile draws on 13 federal datasets covering population, housing, income, employment, climate, and risk.

 State outline of Texas with Houston's approximate location marked.